fusioncharts/dev_centre_docs/map-guide/listening-to-map-events.md

 This is what we did in the above data structure

-* Created a World Population map exactly like we did as part of {% linkTo tutorials/map-guide/customizing-your-map.md %} and set its theme to `fint`.
+* Created a World Population map exactly like we did as part of (/map-guide/customizing-your-map) and set its theme to `fint`.

 * Defined event listeners in an `events` object as part of  the `FusionCharts()` constructor to listen to 3 events.
 This is the quickest way to define event listeners for a map.
 Alternatively, you can use the `addEventListener()` method on specific map instances, or on all maps globally, to listen to events.